talaatmadi1/the-fellowship-of-the-ring-319081/README.md

 Show rating styles
 - High-rated / stable titles
 - Polarizing titles
-- Low-rated titles
+- Low rated titles

 ### CROSS-CLUSTER INTERACTION ANALYSIS

-To understand how the identified clusters interact, cross-cluster relationships are analyzed by examining interactions between user clusters and show clusters.
+To understand how the identified clusters interact, cross cluster relationships are analyzed by examining interactions between user clusters and show clusters.
 This analysis reveals collective consumption dynamics that are not visible when clusters are considered in isolation.

 ### User behavior × Show behavior

 ![User behavior × movie behavior interaction heatmap](images/user_movie_behavior_interaction.png)

 Across all user behavioral segments, interactions are strongly concentrated on blockbuster and evergreen titles.
-Casual and one-time users almost exclusively consume highly popular shows, while regular users show only limited diversification.
+Casual and one time users almost exclusively consume highly popular shows, while regular users show only limited diversification.
 Even power users, despite their higher activity, remain primarily focused on blockbuster content.

 ### User rating style × Show rating style

 ![User rating style × movie rating style interaction heatmap](images/user_movie_rating_style_interaction.png)

-Across rating-style clusters, users interact most frequently with polarizing shows, regardless of individual rating bias.
+Across rating style clusters, users interact most frequently with polarizing shows, regardless of individual rating bias.
 High-rated and stable titles receive comparatively fewer interactions.
-Overall, these interaction patterns show that popularity and polarization jointly shape platform dynamics, reinforcing concentration effects and limiting cross-cluster diversity.
+Overall, these interaction patterns show that popularity and polarization jointly shape platform dynamics, reinforcing concentration effects and limiting cross cluster diversity.

 ## KEY FINDINGS
 - Engagement on the platform is highly concentrated, with a small fraction of shows accounting for a disproportionate share of interactions.
 - User activity is strongly heterogeneous; power users generate a large fraction of ratings despite being a minority.
-- Early engagement explains approximately 45% of the variance in long-run show popularity.
+- Early engagement explains approximately 45% of the variance in long run show popularity.
 - Consumption behavior is driven primarily by visibility and popularity, not by exploration.
 - Rating behavior exhibits systematic bias across users.
-- Polarizing shows attract more attention than consistently high-rated titles.
+- Polarizing shows attract more attention than consistently high rated titles.

 ## CONCLUSION

-This project provides a structured and data-driven analysis of user show interactions on a large-scale rating platform.
+This project provides a structured and data driven analysis of user show interactions on a large scale rating platform.
 By focusing exclusively on interaction data, the analysis reveals clear and interpretable patterns in engagement intensity, popularity dynamics, and rating behavior.
 The results show that platform activity is shaped by concentration effects rather than content diversity.
 Behavioral differences among users coexist with strong commonalities in consumption choices, while rating styles introduce an additional, independent dimension of variability.
 Overall, the combination of exploratory analysis, predictive modeling, and unsupervised learning proves effective in uncovering latent structure in complex interaction data.

 ## LIMITATIONS & FUTURE WORK
 The analysis relies exclusively on interaction and rating data.
-The absence of economic variables, content descriptors, and user demographics limits deeper segmentation and profitability-oriented analysis.
+The absence of economic variables, content descriptors, and user demographics limits deeper segmentation and profitability oriented analysis.
 Including these dimensions would enable richer modeling and more detailed insights into engagement dynamics.